web3os-org/kernel/README.md

   - [WIP] [Emscripten](https://emscripten.org/)
   - [WIP] [AssemblyScript](https://www.assemblyscript.org/)
 - Decentralized:
-  - Open source to run your own copy
+  - Open source to run and customize your own copy
+  - Included Fleek and Netlify configs for easy deployment
   - Main site hosted on [Fleek](https://fleek.co)
   - Backup site hosted on IPFS
 - Developer-friendly:
-  - Easily scriptable
+  - Easily scriptable and customizable
+  - Use an [initfsUrl](https://docs.web3os.sh/global.html#setupFilesystem) query param to load a ZIP file from a URL to populate your filesystem
+  - Use a [mountableFileSystemConfig](https://docs.web3os.sh/global.html#setupFilesystem) query param to specify how your filesystems should be mounted
   - Install nearly any browser package from npm
   - Programs are just HTML/CSS/JS/WebGL, or any language that compiles to WebAssembly